DaleDunlop/AWS-Examples/README.md

 ### Launching the Repository in Gitpod

-1. Click the button below to open this repository in Gitpod.
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DaleDunlop/AWS-Examples)

-2. Gitpod will launch a workspace with all the necessary dependencies installed.
+1. Gitpod will launch a workspace with all the necessary dependencies installed.
-3. Ensure to Add AWS credentials to your gitpod workspace.
+2. Ensure to Add AWS credentials to your gitpod workspace.
-4. You can start coding and testing immediately.
+3. You can start coding and testing immediately.

 ## Examples